 Relax and focus your intention on being totally devoted to your deep insights without the scope of any external factors influencing them.

-This will keep you from concentrating on whether you are comfortable or not, while allowing your senses to be fully in touch with the moment.
+This will keep you from concentrating on whether you are comfortable or ot, while allowing your senses to be fully in touch with the moment.
 A good position will allow the subtle connections of the mind and body to promote a smooth energy flow.

 Keep On Experimenting

 Since there are numerous meditation techniques available to you, you may choose any technique that suits you the best.
 Do not restrict yourself to only one style; you may want to try various methods and choose the one that suits you the best at any given time.
-Experiments and experience will point you towards a meditation practice that you can call your own.
+Experiments and experience will point you towards a meditation practise that you can call your own.

 Binaural Brainwave Entrainment

-Using binaural beats is one of the most powerful tools to help promote effective meditation as well as deep states of relaxation, altered states of consciousness, inner peace, creativity and joy.
+Using binaural beats is one of the most powerful tools to help promote effective meditation as well as deep states of relaxation, altered states of consciousness, inner peace, creativity, and joy.
 These audio sequences are specially designed to influence powerful frequencies of the human mind in a very profound way.

 As binaural meditation gains popularity, many people who practice meditation incorporate binaural brainwave entrainment to help guide an extremely effective meditation session.

 Binaural Beats are becoming one of the most popular tools for personal and spiritual development.
 These tools make it very convenient and easy to meditate effectively.
-Just get comfortable, put in your ear buds and press play!
+Just get comfortable, put in your earbuds and press play!

 Free Flow Of Thoughts